pradeep3sep/interviewquestion/README dsa.md

 > ### Sliding window algorithm [Youtube video for concept](https://www.youtube.com/watch?v=uqGxFk0cEdI)

+Trick - when we have to find min or max length of string or array, which have to do operations

 Sliding Window problems are problems in which a fixed or variable-size window is moved through a data structure, typically an array or string, to solve problems efficiently based on continuous subsets of elements.
 This technique is used when we need to find subarrays or substrings according to a given set of conditions.

 The general steps to solve these questions by following below steps: